orbit-online/upkg/README.md

 my_fn "$@"
 ```

-Use `upkg root -g` to get the path to the system-wide installation instead of
+Use `upkg root -g` to get the path to the global installation instead of
 hardcoding `$HOME/.local/lib/upkg` or `/usr/local/lib/upkg`.

 ## upkg.json